Syslifters/reptor/docs/writing-plugins/tools.md

 ```

 This gives us bad newlines within the table because the Django template engine leaves the newlines from the `for` loop there.
-However, in markdown newlines matter (contrarily to HTML).

-We can resolve this by using the `noemptylines` tag (provided by reptor, not by Django):
+We can resolve this by using the `noemptylines` tag:

 ```md
 <!--{% load md %}--><!--{% noemptylines %}-->